adwiii/CSCI_420_Robotics_Fall_2025/labs/lab1.md

 Follow the instructions [here](https://docs.docker.com/desktop/install/linux-install/).

 ### Mac
 Follow the instructions [here](https://docs.docker.com/desktop/install/mac-install/).
-Note that if you are using one of the new M1 or M2 macs, you will need to select the appropriate option `Mac with Apple chip`.
+Note that if you are using one of the new Apple Silicon macs, you will need to select the appropriate option `Mac with Apple chip`.

 ### Windows
 Follow the instructions [here](https://docs.docker.com/desktop/install/windows-install/).